salrashid123/mcbn/README.md

 # Multiparty Consent Based Networks (MCBN)

-Multiparty consent based networking (`mcbn`)is a mechanism with which a threshold of participants are required to establish distributed service->service connectivity using properties of `TLS` itself.
+Multiparty consent based networking (`mcbn`)is a mechanism with which a threshold of participants are required to establish distributed `client->server` connectivity using properties of `TLS` itself.

 Its easier to describe in prose: